top of page

 The noun 'expiation' traces its etymological origins to the Latin word 'expiatio,' which is formed from 'expiare,' consisting of 'ex-' meaning 'out' and 'piare' derived from 'pius,' meaning 'pious' or 'devout.'
 In ancient Roman religious contexts, 'expiare' signified the act of making amends or purifying oneself by performing rituals and acts of devotion to appease the gods and seek forgiveness for sins or wrongdoings.
 This etymology underscores the essence of 'expiation' as the act of atoning for a wrongdoing or sin through sincere and devout efforts to set things right or seek forgiveness.
 The prefix 'ex-' implies a cleansing or purifying process, and the connection to piety underscores the sense of moral and spiritual rectification, aligning with its Latin roots where expiation was closely linked to religious devotion and reconciliation with the divine.

-Quiz: Find the meaning of the noun expiation:
+Find the correct meaning of the noun expiation:

 Try Again!